 Designing responsive layouts for Android apps requires thorough testing to ensure a positive user experience across various devices.
 Here are some essential tools and strategies for testing responsive and adaptive layouts:

-- Device Emulators: Utilize Android emulators the Android Studio provides to test your app on different virtual devices, allowing you to assess its responsiveness across various screen sizes and densities.
+• Device Emulators: Utilize Resizable Android emulators that Android Studio provides to test your app on different virtual devices, allowing you to dynamically assess its responsiveness across various screen sizes and densities without restarting the emulator

-- Remote Device Labs: Consider using remote device testing services that provide access to a wide range of real Android devices, enabling comprehensive testing on actual hardware.
+• Remote Device Labs: Consider using remote device testing services like Firebase Test Lab that provide access to a wide range of real Android devices, enabling comprehensive testing on actual hardware.

 Strategies for Testing on Different Devices